Bernard Murphy (bishop)

 Bernard James Murphy (27 December 1918 - 22 May 1974) was a Canadian-born Roman Catholic bishop.

-Murphy was ordained as a Catholic priest in 1944 and served as the Bishop of the Roman Catholic Diocese of Hamilton in Bermuda from 1967 to 1974.
+Murphy was ordained as a Catholic priest in 1944 and served as the Bishop of the Roman Catholic Diocese of Hamilton in Bermuda from 1967 to his death of a myocardial infarction on 22 May 1974.
+He is buried in St. Clement Cemetery in Preston, Ontario.